Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 Alternatively, you can also synchronize your KerberosSDR with the antennas connected.
 BUT, if there are signals within the bandwidth being currently received then this can distort the phase calibration.
 So we recommend checking for signals first in the spectrum graphs.

-NOTE: Always calibrate with the FIR filter set to zero, and the decimation set to 1.
+IMPORTANT: Always calibrate with the FIR filter set to zero, and the decimation set to 1.

 - Calibration assumes that you have already set the desired frequency, sample rate and gains.
 Every time you change those settings by clicking on the "Set" button, you will need to re-calibrate.